mat/APNS/README.markdown

 APNS
 ====

-a gem for the Apple Push Notification Service.
+A gem for the Apple Push Notification Service.

 Install
 -------